-- Faculty, Accounting and Business
+- Accounting Position

 - Dishwashers: Thorough cleaning of all pots, pans, kitchen equipment and floors.
 Ensure that sanitation and safety meets or exceeds specifications of Randolph County Health Department.

-- Servers: Serve and interact with guests in friendly manner.
-Set-up and clean-up in accordance with D&E standards.
+- Servers: Serve and interact with guests in friendly manner; set-up and clean-up in accordance with D&E standards.